-This proposal will require a change to the Gemini system.
+Implementation of this modification will require a change to the Gemini system.

-8 The implications of implementing the Modification Proposal for Users, including administrative and operational costs and level of contractual risk
+8 The implications of implementing the modification for Users, including administrative and operational costs and level of contractual risk processes and procedures)

-Administrative and operational implications (including impact upon manual processes and procedures)
+Administrative and operational implications (including impact upon manual

-It is anticipated that Users may require the functionality to update the default SMPs within their systems.
+It is anticipated that Shipper Users may require the functionality to update the default SMPs within their systems.